jarvist/freck/README.md

 ## What will it do in the future?

 * I'd really like it to save history of the shell.
-This makes things a lot more specific, and as it is a sub shell, might be easier by assuming / integrating `tmux`.
+This makes things a lot more specific to software versions / software.
+It seems difficult to get at this information in a general way, as 'freck' runs in a subshell.
+This might be easiest to do by assuming / requiring `tmux` or similar.

 ## What won't it do?

-* Feed into an SQL database <shudder>.
+* Feed into an SQL database (shudder)

 <a name="ref1">1</a>: http://matadornetwork.com/abroad/20-obsolete-english-words-that-should-make-a-comeback/